What’s in my camera bag?

 My photography gear collection is the beating heart of my creativity.
 When I set off on this longterm photography trip, it was about the freedom to focus on my own creative self by using various cameras to create images and videos of the places I visit.
 With this creativity comes gear and I’m heavily invested in my gadgets to explore new fields of photography and videography.
 Along the way I bought a foldable drone for aerial photo/video, an Osmo for motion video/timelapse and most recently a small 360 photo/video camera and a Syrp pan tilt bracket for 2-axis motion timelapse.
 It is a hassle to go around with that much equipment and I wouldn’t recommend it to anyone who wants to enjoying traveling.
 But since for me almost every day revolves around shooting, I wouldn’t want to miss a single piece of gear.

 I love technology and read the news on a daily basis, but even more than reading about it, I love buying it.
 I love doing the research, seeing what’s available, reading the tests and reviews, deciding on what item is best for me and then buying it for a good price.
 Aspects such as size and weight are particularly important since I (air)travel a lot.
 Sometimes the cheapest product is just fine, sometimes it’s worth investing in quality.
 I’m quite proud of my collection of gear and I can recommend almost every item by experience.
-The items listed on this page are all items that I travel with, except for a few items that I recommend, but don’t use at the moment.
+The items listed on this page are all items that I travel with, have traveled with or simply recommend, except for a few items that I recommend, but don’t use at the moment.

 All photography gear listed (scroll down for more info):